-Weight is not a show stopper for me, but all the ounces do add up.
+Weight is not a show stopper for me, but the ounces add up.
 Over long distances, these can make a difference in fatigue and essential wear and tear.
-I've used lights as small as the little key chain tabs that weigh less than an ounce, but these are a PIA if hiking or working around camp.
+I’ve used lights as small as key chain tabs that weigh less than an ounce, but these are a PIA if hiking or working around camp.
 Weights vary greatly, but there are now many terrific headlamps that are 3 ounces or less.

 Water Proof Headlamp

-For many people, waterproof is not a big deal, but I've gotten caught in many rain storms at the end of the day.
-I've also had to make mad dashes for the bushes in the middle of the night, and I won't mention how many times I've dropped my light in puddles.
-If I could not have waterproof, I at least want water-resistant.
+For many people, waterproof is not a big deal, but I’ve gotten caught in many rain storms at the end of the day.
+I’ve also had to make mad dashes for the bushes in the middle of the night, and I won’t mention how many times I’ve dropped my light in puddles.
+If I cannot have waterproof, I at least want water-resistant.

 The IP rating determines how resistant a headlamp is to solids and liquids.
 My goal is a headlamp that is at least resistant in both categories.

 Priorities differ by the hiker, and just because something is not necessary for me does not mean it is not essential to another hiker, climber, or runner.
 The sport or activity determines the type of headlamp someone needs.
 A couple of critical features to many hikers, bikers, climbers, etc. are listed below.

 Camping or hiking with a group of people makes a red light setting a priority for many people.
 The red light on your headlamp will help prevent you from blinding your neighbor.
 It also helps you retain your own night vision, including your peripheral vision.